-I’d probably say that the biggest breakthrough I received from this recent prayer and fasting is this – that I now truly understand and completely surrender to the sovereignty of the Lord over my life.
+I’d probably say that the biggest breakthrough I received from this recent prayer and fasting is this – that I now truly understand the sovereignty of the Lord over my life.
 I realized that even though I have been a Christian for almost a decade now, I would still very much label myself as a ‘wandering’ Christian.
-Wandering in a sense, that even though I knew that Jesus is the answer to all my life’s problems, somehow, deep inside me – I still doubt whether He truly is.
+Wandering in a sense, that even though I knew that Jesus is the answer to all my life’s problems, deep inside me – I still doubt whether He truly is.
 I was still constantly searching for an answer somewhere else outside of Him.

 My previous year was marred by depression and trying to get back on my feet and faking joy – you know, you’re smiling and laughing from the outside, but miserable inside – which left me even more depressed.
 However, those small tiny steps of faith and daily choosing to believe in the power of God, have helped me to overcome my daily struggles.
-This has somehow made me realize that much of my sufferings, as a believer has been brought about my dissatisfaction of God’s gift of salvation.
+This has somehow made me realize that much of my sufferings, as a believer has been brought about by my dissatisfaction of God’s gift of salvation.

 But in spite of my selfish pursuit of the things I thought would make me happier, I seem to be always hitting a blank wall – only to find out in the end that there was nothing there to be had, but empty promises and deceit.
 More like that moment when Eve was deceived by the serpent, making her believe that where she was – the Garden of Eden that was full of God’s provision and the chance to literally walk and talk with God – was still not enough for her and that something was being kept from her.
 So she was cunningly deceived, took the bait and dragged her husband along – and we all knew what happened after that.
 Both Adam and Eve were banished from the Garden and in the very presence of God.